robertgendy7/DirectAdapter/README.md

 ## How it works
-the library uses reflection and view binding , it uses reflection to call the inflation methods on the viewbinding instance and then uses callbacks according to the cycle of the RecyclerView.Adapter class , the base class for all the adapter is the ```DirectAdapter``` class which is a recyler view adapter of ```GenericViewHolder```.
+the library uses reflection and view binding , it uses reflection to call the inflation methods on the view binding instance then uses callbacks according to the cycle of the RecyclerView.Adapter class , the base class for all adapters is the ```DirectAdapter``` class which is a recyler view adapter of ```GenericViewHolder```.

 ### Adapter for a single layout